 In my studies, I came across an interesting journal entry.
-“Pedagogy vs. Andragogy: A False Dichotomy?” is a fantastic journal entry that is well-balanced and covers a variety of critiques of andragogy from a variety of different researchers (Holmes & Abington-Cooper, 2000).
-Two of the more compelling critiques that were shared were from Cheryl J. Polson and John R. Rachel.
-For example, Holmes and Abington-Cooper shared that Polson effectively demonstrated that there is no agreement about what constitutes an “adult learner” and that the andragogy-pedagogy classification is not perfect (Holmes & Abington-Cooper, 2000).
+“Pedagogy vs. Andragogy: A False Dichotomy?” is a fantastic journal entry that is well-balanced and covers a variety of critiques of andragogy from various researchers (Holmes & Abington-Cooper, 2000).
+Two of the more compelling critiques shared were from Cheryl J. Polson and John R. Rachel.
+For example, Holmes and Abington-Cooper shared that Polson effectively demonstrated no agreement about what constitutes an “adult learner” and that the andragogy-pedagogy classification is not perfect (Holmes & Abington-Cooper, 2000).
 They also shared how John R. Rachel didn’t feel that the two approaches were mutually exclusive and that both approaches would necessarily share various ideas and strategies (Holmes & Abington-Cooper, 2000).

 My Point in Writing This

-If we allow political bias and temporary trends to infect our research, we run the risk of detracting from meaningful solutions or ideas.
-For example, I believe that Mohring incorrectly concludes that the term andragogy excludes women.
+If we allow political bias and temporary trends to infect our research, we risk detracting from meaningful solutions or ideas.
+For example, Mohring incorrectly concludes that the term andragogy excludes women.
 I can find no evidence to suggest that female adult learners have been excluded from education due to this term.

 Similarly, I believe that Mohring incorrectly concludes that “aner” (or andr- or ἀνήρ) simply means “adult male.”
-Like many words, the word “aner” actually means several things depending on the context the term is used in.
-Specifically, definitions of “aner” include things like “male insect” (Aner, 2011), or “boy” (Aner, 2001).
+Like many words, ” aner ” means several things depending on the context in which the term is used.
+Specifically, definitions of “aner” include things like “male insect” (Aner, 2011) or “boy” (Aner, 2001).
 Neither of these specifically represents andragogy, and I can find nothing in my research to demonstrate resistance to the term based on these alternate definitions.

 The truth is that while “aner” can and often does mean “male,” it can also mean “man” – as in a human being or person, and in this context, it is intended to demonstrate maturity rather than gender (Mounce, 2001).
 Aside from listening to Greek language scholars, further evidence of this can be found in other aner-rooted words such as Android, which defines a robot with a human appearance (Android, 2019).

-If we are going to replace andragogy with anything, then it should be with something that is better in content instead of in name alone.
+If we replace andragogy with anything, then it should be with something better in content instead of in name alone.
 An example of this might be in heutagogy, which is said to be an extension of andragogy and a blend of constructivism and self-directed learning.
 It’s a solid approach that works well for many serious adult learners.
 So let’s stop the nonsense.
-Let’s advance theories and understanding; not debate nomenclature.
+Let’s advance theories and understanding, not debate nomenclature.

 You might also be interested in my article titled: Andragogy Research and the Unexpected Connection